 The United Nations estimates 700,000 to 800,000 Palestinians were forced to flee their homes and land going to Arab Palestine and to surrounding countries (Egypt, Jordon, Syria and Lebanon)

 Successive Israeli governments denied the Palestinian refugees the right of return, or any monetary compensation.

 With the partial exception of Jordon, surrounding countries did not grant citizenship.
 Assimilating the refugees would remove the problem of the Palestinians and Isreal from international attention and upset local ethnic balances.

 Displaced Palestinians remained refugees.
 Camps became permanent.
 Palestinians are therefore stateless.
 THEY STILL ARE.
 They have been refugees for 52 years!
+[Now 75 years in 2023!]
 The original refugees have had grand-children born in the camps!
 They have limited ability to work and travel.

 150,000 stayed and became Israeli citizens